zalando/spilo/README.rst

 Spilo is configured via environment variables, the values of which are either supplied manually via the environment (whenever Spilo is launched as a set of Docker containers) or added in the configuration file or manifest (whenever Spilo is used in the Docker orchestration environment, such as Kubernetes or Docker Compose).

 Please go `here <https://github.com/zalando/spilo/blob/master/ENVIRONMENT.rst>`__ to see our list of environment variables.

+To supply env variables manually via the environment for local testing:

+    docker run -it -e YOUR_ENV_VAR=test your-spilo-image:latest

 Issues and Contributing
 -----------------------